IsaakBM/cesmle-ocn-fetch/README.md

 - the current default method is a distance-weighted anomaly fill on the trusted target grid, intended to reduce unresolved empty coastal target cells more smoothly than a pure nearest-value fill
+- the current implementation keeps that same distance-weighted philosophy but speeds it up by reusing precomputed local donor geometry on the trusted target mask, rather than recomputing donor neighborhoods from scratch for each missing anomaly cell
 - the code comments also document possible later conservative variants, such as only filling cells adjacent to originally valid anomaly cells or reducing the effective fill distance